isc-projects/stork/doc/troubleshooting.rst

               For BIND 9, make sure that the rndc channel is enabled.
 By default, it is enabled, even if the ``controls`` clause is missing.
-Stork is able to detect default values, so typically there is no adminitrative action required, unless the rndc channel was expilicitly disabled.
+Stork is able to detect default values, so typically there is no administrative action required, unless the rndc channel was explicitly disabled.

               Also, make sure that BIND 9 has statistics channel enabled.
 That is done by adding ``statistics-channels`` entry.
 Typically, this